Soka Gakkai International

 Buddhism in Action for Peace

-The ten factors are introduced in the Lotus Sutra to define the fundamental reality of life.
-“The true aspect of all phenomena can only be understood and shared between Buddhas.
-This reality consists of appearance, nature, entity, power, influence, internal cause, relation, latent effect, manifest effect and their consistency from beginning to end.”
+The ten factors are introduced in a passage from the sutra that reads: “The true aspect of all phenomena can only be understood and shared between Buddhas.
+This reality consists of appearance, nature, entity, power, influence, internal cause, relation, latent effect, manifest effect, and their consistency from beginning to end.”

 The first three factors describe the basic framework of life.
 Appearance relates to physical features and attributes—what can be seen.
 Nature refers to those aspects of life that are essentially nonphysical—our inherent disposition and latent potential.
 Entity is life itself expressed as appearance and nature.
 If appearance is one side of a coin and nature the other, entity is the coin itself.
 All three aspects are inseparable.

 related article The Middle Way Buddhism itself is sometimes referred to as "the Middle Way," indicating a transcendence and reconciliation of the extremes of opposing views.
 The next six factors describe the functions and workings of life—the way in which the law of cause and effect functions in life.
 Power describes the potential to act or create an effect, and influence represents the action or effect produced when this inherent power is activated.
 Internal cause is the cause latent in life.
 Relation refers to the internal and external conditions that trigger the internal cause, producing a latent effect in the depths of life.
 The manifest effect is the perceivable result that eventually appears.
 For example, when a person with a tendency to become depressed (internal cause) suffers a disappointment (relation), this may trigger their depressive tendency (latent effect), leading to a state of depression (manifest effect).
 Their depressed state will affect others around them (influence).
 The strength of such influence is a function of their power.